Transition Points Podcast

 Transcript: Episode 4

 Hello and welcome.
-My name is Cindy and I'm a researcher and project manager at the [Griffin] Museum of Science and Industry.
+My name is Cindy and I'm a researcher and project manager at the [Griffin] Museum of Science and Industry Chicago.
 You're listening to an episode of our series, "Transition Points: Snapshots of a STEM Journey."
 "Transition Points" is a series of podcasts, briefs, and blog posts that we've created in order to share some of the insights from our longitudinal study, The Developing YOUth!
 Project.

 This project follows alumni from our legacy teen program here at the Museum.
 That teen program was called the Science Minors and Achievers.
 The project is mixed methods and has a quantitative component which includes our annual surveys as well as a qualitative component.
 The qualitative methods we used include participant observations from when the teens were still in the program as well as in-depth interviews we've conducted with some participants over the years.